CaraMcAvinchey/purrfect-sitters/TESTING.md

 | [Error 404](documentation/testing/html/error404-page-html.jpg) | Pass |

 **Please note:**
-- The screenshots will show two warnings which I chose to ignore, both concerning the "type" attribute is unnecessary for JavaScript resources.
-Because these scripts concern my AWS S3 and I had a lot of difficulty getting my static files to load, didn't want to risk any issues on my deployed site.
+- The screenshots will show two warnings which I chose to ignore, both stating that the "type" attribute is unnecessary for JavaScript resources.
+Because these scripts concern my AWS S3 and I had a lot of difficulty getting my static files to load during setup, I didn't want to risk any issues on my deployed site with the time constraint remaining until handing in.

 **Booking:**
 - The booking page did not pass validation and raised two errors with can be seen [here](documentation/testing/html/booking-html-error-max.jpg) and [here](documentation/testing/html/booking-html-error-min.jpg) which were a result of the Django date picker widget including min and max value attributes in the input tag.